#2. Memory Management Demystified - Virtual Memory, Page Faults & Performance

 demonstrate_lazy_allocation()

 Key insight: malloc() or bytearray() returns instantly because it only allocates virtual memory.
 Physical memory is allocated lazily when you actually touch the pages (page faults).
+This is why you can "allocate" 1GB instantly, but accessing it can be slow if it triggers page faults.

 Monitoring Page Faults